postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/splunk.md

 1. Select **Pivot**.

+1. Select the metrics and filters you need to visualize on the table.

 [![view in datadog](https://assets.postman.com/postman-docs/datadog-monitor-alerts.jpg)](https://assets.postman.com/postman-docs/datadog-monitor-alerts.jpg)

 Once the data is present in Splunk, you can filter it based on the monitor name/uid, collection name/uid, user name/id, and environment name/uid (if present).
 You can also combine different metrics to create a dashboard.